dayton-outar/shillings/docs/MARKETING/README.md

 ![Traffic Sources on the Internet](/.attachments/search-traffic-lead.png)

 A really good SEO strategy can simply be put as "getting people to talk about your product".
 So, if we can get journalists, bloggers and central authority organizations to talk about (or make reference) to our online product that will certainly help in driving the traffic we need to our site.
 Social media influencers can play a very important part in driving traffic to our product.
 So, identifying the right communities and engaging the leaders with the right incentive can help this project.
+Apart from this tools such as [Simple Traffic](https://www.simpletraffic.co/) can be used to drive traffic to the site but this maybe an unauthentic and unorganic approach.

 ![Social Media vs Online Networking](/.attachments/social.media-vs-online.networking.jpg)